 Are Vans Wide Fit or Narrow?

-Vans Sizing Toe Box Depth
+Vans Classic Shoes Toe Box Depth

 As you can see, there is a noticeable difference in the depth of those toe boxes.
-And here is the toe box depth of Vans Old Skool compared to Nike Air Force 1:
+And here is the toe box depth of Old Skool compared to Nike Air Force 1:

 And here is the toe box depth of Vans Authentic compared to Air Jordan 1: